Why Millie Public

 “Embrace the change”

-My international journey started when I moved to an international school in Switzerland for my Middle School (Grade 6 / Year 7).
-Previously, I had always been at the same school, with the same group of friends, in my cosy little comfort zone.
-And then out of the blue, change.
-All the stability which I’d been used to in the home I’d grown up in and the people I’d grown up with was suddenly taken away as I was thrust into a new environment.
-I had to adjust to not only a new school, but also a new language and culture.
-Suffice to say, it was a big change.
-At first, I made the mistake of resisting the change.
-I constantly wished to go back to the UK and my old life, and didn’t let go of the past to experience the present.
-A piece of advice to anyone going into a similar situation: embrace the change.
-“If you focus on what you left behind, you will never see what lies ahead” ~ a profound insight by Chef Gusteau in Ratatouille (yep, you can learn a lot from Disney movies).
+My international journey began when I moved to an international school in Switzerland for Middle School (Grade 6 / Year 7).
+Until then, I had always attended the same school, been with the same group of friends, and stayed comfortably within my familiar bubble.
+But then, abruptly, everything changed.
+The stability I had grown accustomed to, surrounded by the home and people I'd grown up with, was suddenly upended.
+I found myself in a brand-new environment, needing to adjust not only to a different school but also a new language and culture.
+It was a monumental shift.
+Initially, I made the mistake of resisting this change.
+I yearned to return to the UK and my previous life, clinging to the past instead of immersing myself in the present.
+A piece of advice for anyone facing a similar transition: embrace the change.
+As Chef Gusteau insightfully says in Ratatouille, "If you focus on what you left behind, you will never see what lies ahead."
+Indeed, even Disney movies can offer profound wisdom.

-Eventually, with the help of friends and family, I started to accept the change and adapt to my new life in Switzerland, and realised that I kind of loved it there!
-The moment I started letting go of the past, I was able to see what a beautiful place Switzerland is, and just how lucky I was to be living there.
+Eventually, with the help of friends and family, I started to accept the change and adapt to my new life in Switzerland and realized that I kind of loved it there!
+The moment I started letting go of the past, I was able to see what a beautiful place Switzerland is and just how lucky I was to be living there.
 I joined the school band, debating club, and the netball team, taking an active role in the school community.
-My grades started going up again and I started making some of the closest friends I have till date.
-Integrating myself in my school community allowed me to meet more people and keep myself busy, two things I have always strived to do ever since.
-I managed to learn so much from that school, about myself, academics, and general life skills (including speaking French and learning to ski, which became a lot more fun after I stopped falling every five minutes)!
+My grades started going up again, and I began making some of the closest friends I have to date.
+Integrating myself into my school community allowed me to meet more people and keep myself busy, two things I have always strived to do ever since.
+I managed to learn so much from that school about myself, academics, and general life skills (including speaking French and learning to ski, which became a lot more fun after I stopped falling every five minutes)!

 Change yet again

-After I had found my rhythm in Switzerland, it quickly started to feel like home, and I fully expected to spend the rest of my schooling there until I moved away for university.
-But change striked again!
-After finishing my IGCSEs, I found out in a short space of time that I’d be moving back to the UK.
-Again I felt the inertia to stay put and not have to move schools.
-But this time I was more ready for the change.
-I quickly realised that while the change might not be easy at the start (change never is), it quickly gets better and everything falls into place.
-We ended up finding a house to rent, choosing a school and moving back to the UK in the span of 10 days - talk about a hectic time!
+After I had found my rhythm in Switzerland, it quickly began to feel like home, and I fully expected to spend the rest of my schooling there until I moved away for university.
+But change struck again!
+After finishing my IGCSEs, I discovered in a short space of time that I'd be moving back to the UK.
+Again, I felt the inertia of wanting to stay put and not move schools.
+But this time, I was more prepared for the change.
+I quickly realized that while the adjustment might be challenging at first (change always is), things soon improve and fall into place.
+We managed to find a house to rent, select a school, and move back to the UK all within a span of 10 days – talk about a hectic time!

 “While the change might not be easy at the start (change never is), it quickly gets better”

-I made the decision to go to an international IB school rather than a British A-Levels school.
-This was because in Switzerland, I had seen the importance and benefits of an international community.
-It allowed me to learn so much about different cultures, and showed me that the world is so much bigger than just the country you live in (sounds obvious I know, but it can be very easy to start thinking of the world as your little bubble).
-The exposure you get in an international community is like no other.
-Then there’s the IB aspect.
-For those of you that aren’t familiar with the IB, it is an International Baccalaureate programme for high school students (the equivalent of A-Levels or AP).
-My school in Switzerland was also an IB school, so I was always mentally preparing for it.
-I had also seen the benefits of the IB; despite it being a harder degree due to the number of subjects and work intensity, I knew it would prepare me better for university and allow me to learn a wider range of subjects to find out what I wanted to do.
-If you’re thinking of taking the IB, we have a bunch of blog resources on our website about choosing IB subjects.
+I decided to attend an international IB school instead of a British A-Levels school.
+My time in Switzerland had highlighted the importance and benefits of an international community.
+It had afforded me the opportunity to learn extensively about various cultures, reminding me that the world is much larger than just the country in which one resides (as obvious as this sounds, it's easy to view one's immediate surroundings as the entire world).
+The exposure you receive in an international setting is unparalleled.
+Then there's the matter of the IB program.
+For those unfamiliar with it, the IB, or International Baccalaureate, is a program for high school students, comparable to A-Levels or AP.
+My school in Switzerland also followed the IB curriculum, so I was mentally gearing up for it.
+I had recognized the advantages of the IB; even though it's arguably more challenging due to the breadth of subjects and the intensity of the workload, I believed it would equip me better for university and enable me to explore a wider array of subjects, helping me determine my future path.
+If you're considering the IB, we offer a variety of blog resources on our website about selecting IB subjects.

-That’s what brought me to the decision to study at an international IB school.
+That’s what led me to the decision to study at an international IB school.
 And it was one of the best choices I made, as I learned so much and made friends almost instantly!
 My experience of moving schools once allowed me to adapt very quickly to the new environment.
-That’s another thing - the first change will be hard, but progressively they get easier and easier until you’re a pro at dealing with it!
+That’s another thing - the first change will be hard, but progressively, they get easier and easier until you’re a pro at dealing with them!
 This is what made settling into university a lot easier as well.

-My journey from a sheltered comfortable environment, to the international dynamity of Switzerland and back to the UK for IB taught me so much about the importance of internationalism and of embracing change.
-It has shaped who I am as a person and has prepared me to deal with any changes life throws at me.
+My journey from a sheltered, comfortable environment to the international dynamism of Switzerland and back to the UK for the IB taught me so much about the importance of internationalism and of embracing change.
+It has shaped who I am as a person and has prepared me to handle any changes life throws at me.

 Joining Millie